lcisystems/usda/README.md

    ```
    Description: cdk deploy will deploy the cluster using the CloudFormation template prepared earlier

-# Accessing the Cluster
+# 2. Accessing the Cluster

-After the stack deployment is complete, you will have a working EKS cluster deployed in the `us-west-2` region.
+After the stack deployment is complete, you will have a working EKS cluster deployed in the `required` region.
 You can access the cluster both via the CLI and the AWS Management Console.

 ## Setting up kubectl Access

 To gain access to the cluster using the CLI, you need to update your `kubeconfig` file using `kubectl`.
 You will find a command in one of the stack outputs that resulted from the deployment, which should look similar to the following:

 ```
-cluster-stack.clusterstackConfigCommand3CE2A6DC = aws eks update-kubeconfig --name cluster-stack --region us-west-2 --role-arn arn:aws:iam::123456789012:role/
+cluster-stack.clusterstackConfigCommand3CE2A6DC = aws eks update-kubeconfig --name cluster-stack --region <region> --role-arn arn:aws:iam::123456789012:role/
 ```

-You can run this command (replace the role ARN with the one that matches your account):
+You can run this command (replace the role ARN with the one that matches your account) and (region in which the deployment was carried out):

 ```
-  aws eks update-kubeconfig --name cluster-stack --region us-west-2 --role-arn arn:aws:iam::123456789012:role/
+  aws eks update-kubeconfig --name cluster-stack --region <region> --role-arn arn:aws:iam::123456789012:role/
 ```
 In case you cleared your terminal or exited and re-entered your browser, you can find and apply the config command with the following: